bmaltais/kohya_ss/train_network_README.md

 ### Merge multiple LoRA models

-After all, it may not be very useful because it cannot be inferred unless it is merged into the SD model.
-However, when merging multiple LoRA models one by one into the SD model, and when merging multiple LoRA models and then merging them into the SD model, the result will be slightly different in relation to the calculation order.
+Applying multiple LoRA models one by one to the SD model and merging multiple LoRA models and then merging them into the SD model yield slightly different results in relation to the calculation order.

 For example, a command line like: